 Amazing, Measurement and Distance are Important!
 If you have completed image 9 then give yourself a pat-on-the-back, you are amazing.
 You have done very well if you are new to… Related

 Creating Small And Large Objects.
-Using the Cone of Vision measuring in perspective is of vast important especially in construction, engineering or any form of technical illustrations where accurate measurements… Related
+Using the Cone of Vision is of vast importance in perspective drawing especially in construction, engineering or any form of technical illustrations where accurate measurements… Related

 Remember when we started to do this Course I said there would be a TWIST.
 Well can you guest what it is yet?
 It has to do with the Cone… Related